Hack Your Brain: 15 Sneaky Psychological Tricks to Help You Save Money

 - There’s also Ibotta, which is traditionally known as a cash-back app for groceries.
 You can also earn cash back on just about anything you purchase — from Amazon finds to a Hulu subscription to a flight for your next vacation.
-And you’ll earn a $10 bonus after your first rebate.
+And you’ll earn a $5 bonus after uploading your first receipt.

 - Now, don’t delete your email receipts.
-Paribus is a free tool that gets you money back for your online purchases.
+Capital One Shopping Price Protection is a free tool that gets you money back for your online purchases.
 It’s free to sign up, and once you do, it will scan your email for any receipts.
 If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund when there’s a price drop.

 Heads up, though: Be sure these tools aren’t tricking you into spending more money.
 You might want to impulsively purchase an item because Ibotta’s offering $10 cash back on it.
 Resist the urge.